-If you are injured, you should report to the insurance companies that you were hurt, and how badly.
-As car accident attorneys, we recommend that you let your attorney do this bodily injury reporting for you, because we believe it is usually a bad idea to speak directly to the at-fault driver’s insurance adjuster unless you are represented by an attorney.
-You should never settle an injury claim without knowing the full extent of your injuries, the full extent of your recovery and without knowing what injury claims similar to yours are valued at.
+If you are injured, you should report to the insurance companies that you were hurt, and how badly – but as car accident attorneys, we recommend that you let your attorney do this bodily injury reporting for you, because we believe it is usually a bad idea to speak directly to the at-fault driver’s insurance adjuster unless you are represented by an attorney.
+Additionally, we generally recommend that you do not settle an injury claim without knowing the full extent of your injuries, the full extent of your recovery and without knowing what injury claims similar to yours are valued at.

-How long does it take to get an insurance pay out for or cover property damage?
+How long does it take to get an insurance payment to cover vehicle (property) damage?

-After the accident it is common for each of the insurance companies to send out property damage (vehicle) adjusters to look at or appraise the damage to your car.
-If there is no dispute as to who was at fault, the adjuster for the at-fault driver (keep in mind, this could be you) may direct you to take the car to a repair shop.
+After the accident it is common for each of the auto insurance companies to send out property damage (vehicle) adjusters to look at or appraise the damage to your car.
+If there is no dispute as to who was at fault, the adjuster for the at-fault driver (even if it is you) may direct you to take the car to a repair shop.
 This inspection should take place within days of the collision.
 If it does not, you should be on the phone with the adjuster or a supervisor, pushing for action.
 If the car is repaired in a shop, the insurance company will usually send payment directly to the repair facility.

 If you do not want your car repaired at a body shop or garage, you do have the option of requesting payment be sent to you.
 Most often a check will be sent within a few days after the inspection.
 Keep in mind, however, that if you have damage to a safety-feature on your car such as a headlight, tail light, turn signal, or a windshield, in Georgia you could receive a ticket for defective equipment.
 It is never a good idea to drive around in a vehicle that has serious internal or external damage.